Tuesday 29 December 1964

 “I’m not lost.
 I just don’t happen to know where I am.”
 John Wilder

 Sir Gordon Revidge discovers that John Wilder has an appointment to meet Pierre Dagenais (Robin Ford) in Brussels.
-Dagenais is an old adversary of Revidge’s but his interests are in commercial aviation, not a military plane like the VTOL.
+Dagenais is an old adversary of Revidge’s but his business is commercial aviation, not a military plane like the VTOL.
 Revidge instructs Laura Challis to accompany Wilder, saying he must know what’s being discussed at the meeting. .

 Their plane is forced to land at Ostend due to engine failure.
 Thick fog shrouds the port and although Wilder hires a car, he ends up driving in a circle back to Ostend.
 They book in at the Hotel Metropole and spend the evening in a restaurant.
 The next morning, Laura Challis wakes late and finds that Wilder is breakfasting with Pierre Dagenais.

 As Wilder and Challis dine, a counterpoint is provided by a rude businessman (Patrick Connor) who is obviously aiming to seduce his secretary (Caron Gardner).
-Where Wilder and Challis accept the waiter’s suggestions for wine and a three course dinner (minestrone, sole and steak tartare) , the businessman orders pizza and Stella Artois, signifying a crude package-tour exoticism.
+Where the businessman is dismissive, Wilder and Challis are amused by the unexpected challenge of their waiter.
+They accept Francis' suggestions for wine, which Wilder thinks it is over-priced ("you get what you pay for" is the retort) to accompany a three course dinner (minestrone, sole and steak tartare) , whereas the businessman snaps out an order for pizza and Stella Artois, signifying a crude package-tour exoticism.

 Francis: "Whisky's a little dreary!"
 Wilder: "I see there's a touch of tyranny.Perhaps you can suggest something."

-Campion (who was born in a pub and had a reputation as the “slowest and rudest barman in London”) also ran a drinking club for actors – Gerry’s Club in Shaftesbury Avenue.
+Campion (who was born in a pub and had a reputation as the “slowest and rudest barman in London”) had also run a number of drinking clubs for actors – the most recent of which was Gerry’s Club in Shaftesbury Avenue.
 At a time when licensing laws meant “the pubs closed as soon as you were thirsty”, private clubs were the only means of getting a drink after the theatres had closed.
-Remarkably, Campion allegedly ran his club from 6pm to 2am, cooking, serving drinks and clearing up, before reporting to the BBC’s Lime Grove studios at 8am for rehearsals and performing live in the early evening.
+Remarkably, Campion ran each club from 6pm to 2am while starring in Billy Bunter, cooking, serving drinks and clearing up, before reporting to the BBC’s Lime Grove studios at 8am for rehearsals and performing live in the early evening.

-Campion continued to perform after “Billy Bunter”, appearing in films such as “Carry on Sergeant” and “The Comedy Man” and as Morse Hudson in “The Six Napoleons” opposite Jeremy Brett as Sherlock Holmes (1986).
-In common with Wymark, Campion had played Mr Toad (1953), and had worked with Peter Collinson’s guardian Noel Coward on 29 November 1964 in a tribute to Winston Churchill called “90 Years On” (Campion had played Graham Moffatt opposite Wilfred Brambell as Moore Marriott).
+Gerry's was the third club run by Campion (following the Buckstone and the Key Club), and he later established a number of restaurants devoted to French cuisine.
+He continued to perform after “Billy Bunter”, appearing in films such as “Carry on Sergeant” and “The Comedy Man” and played Morse Hudson in “The Six Napoleons” opposite Jeremy Brett in The Return of Sherlock Holmes (1986).
+In common with Wymark, Campion had played Mr Toad (1953), and had recently worked with Peter Collinson’s former guardian Noel Coward on 29 November 1964 in a BBC tribute to Winston Churchill called “90 Years On” (Campion had played Graham Moffatt opposite Wilfred Brambell as Moore Marriott).

 As noted above, the episode does not really forward the ongoing storyline and we are left to speculate whether it reveals anything about Wilder.
 We know that Wilder had originally planned to take Pamela on the trip to Brussels.
 When he learns that Sir Gordon has also booked Laura Challis on the flight, he has a momentary outburst of fury before deciding there’s more than one way to skin a cat and phoning Revidge to thank him for sending Miss Challis.”
 He then phones Pamela to say it is no longer convenient for her to come (when he previously asked if she wanted to come on the trip, Pamela had said, “Yes.
 Very much.
 Too much.”
 The vulnerability of Ann Firbank’s delivery is the closest we see to the Pamela Wilder of the previous series).

-The twist in this tale is that Wilder had intended Pamela to accompany him because the meeting with Dagenais was personal.
+The twist in this tale is that Wilder had intended Pamela to accompany him because the meeting with Dagenais was personal (to arrange the purchase of a villa from Dagenais).
 With Laura Challis forced on him, Wilder makes the meeting seem suspicious in order to keep Revidge guessing.
 It’s therefore debatable whether anything that Wilder discloses during their evening meal is truthful.

-Wilder tells Challis that the prime motivations are survival, goods and comfort.
+When Challis probes Wilder as to what drives him, he tells Challis that the prime motivations are survival, goods and comfort.
 He questions whether power comes next.
 “I used to think that power would be sufficient – that when you had it you just pulled the strings and everyone would dance.
 But they don’t do they?”

 He goes on to tell Challis that “if you’re looking for motives it’s not money.
 I have a ‘gentle sufficiency’.
 It’s the race that I like.”